-Matte artist Jesse Silver was asked by director Gordon Hessler to execute that technique for the film The secret war of Jackie’s Girl (1980) Hessler knew that trick for the foreground paintings that Emilio Ruiz made on his film The Golden voyage of Sinbad (1974)
+Matte artist Jesse Silver was asked by director Gordon Hessler to execute that technique for the film The secret war of Jackie’s Girl (1980) Hessler knew that trick for the foreground paintings that Emilio Ruiz made on his film The Golden Voyage of Sinbad (1974)

 The matte artists himself tells how it was done: The director had worked with a Spanish matte painter who used this approach to doing live-on-location matte paintings rather than the traditional glass because this approach shortcut any risk of exposing the reflection of the camera in the scene.
-I would make a sketch on a sheet of paper that was glued to the aluminium sheet.
-I then used saws and files to shape the aluminium before painting it.
+I would make a sketch on a sheet of paper that was glued to the aluminum sheet.
+I then used saws and files to shape the aluminum before painting it.
 In order to create the sketch in the correct size I needed to calculate the position of the camera relative to the background elements that needed to be changed, calculate the depth of field based on the lens to be used for the shot so that I could figure out where to place the matte painting, and create a scale for the painting from the result of those calculations.
 To put it mildly, this technique was complicated and no one else in town wanted to deal with it.
 That’s how I got my start, taking a job no one else wanted.
 All of the paintings worked well enough.